Polling Public Opinion

 Students can find the course syllabus and additional course materials on blackboard.
 Students are advised to enroll on Blackboard before the start of the course.

-Jelke Bethlehem (2014), Polling Public Opinion.
+• Jelke Bethlehem (2014), Polling Public Opinion.
 This publication can be downloaded from Blackboard.
+This free course syllabus is sufficient for the course.

 Basic knowledge of Statistics and Political Science is recommended to take this course.
 This implies that students have followed at least 10 EC of courses on government and politics.